-The impairment test prepared by Management includes after tax cash flows for a period of 17 years after the reporting date: including 8.3 years extension after October 2025 under the assumption of an extension of the Concession Agreement after October, 2025 until 2033.
-A subsequent period of 3 more years after 2033 $\Gamma$ . has been assumed for the collection of outstanding receivables and settlement of payables.
+The impairment test prepared by Management includes cash flows after taxation for a period of 17 years after the reporting date: including 8.3 years extension after October 2025 under the assumption of an extension of the Concession Agreement after October, 2025 until 2033.
+A subsequent period of and 3 more years after 2033 has been assumed for the collection of outstanding receivables and settlement of payables.
 The management considers the extension of the concession contract with one third of the original concession contract term highly probable.
-The management assessment for the probability of extension is based on the analysis of the applicable legislation, based on the performance of the Company under the active concession contract and the undertaken preliminary steps in initiating the process of negotiation with the Grantor .
+The management assessment for the probability of extension is based on the analysis of the applicable legislation, based on the performance of the Group under the active concession contract and the undertaken preliminary steps in initiating the process of negotiation with the Grantor.

 Based on the analysis made, the Management considers that in addition to the assumption for extension of the Concession contract another significant assumption in determination of the recoverable amount of the CGU is the indicator "Sales prices of the services related to water supply and sewerage".
-In turn the sale prices are impacted mostly by the return on equity, used by the EWRC when determining the prices of the services, applicable for the Company.
+In turn the sale prices are impacted mostly by the return on equity, used by the EWRC when determining the prices of the services, applicable for the Group.

-As at the end of 2019, based on the impairment test prepared by the Management, it was concluded that the determined recoverable amount is higher than the carrying amount of the CGU and that no impairment should be recorded as at 31 December 2019.
+As at the end of 2019, based on the impairment test prepared by the Management, there are no indications that the carrying amount of the CGU is higher than the determined recoverable amount, which would lead to the necessity of charging impairment as at 31 December 2019.